Avocado oil is pressed from the avocado fruit native to Mexico and California. The oil is edible and used as an ingredient in many dishes.

 Where to Buy Avocado Oil

 Avocado oil is available in refined and unrefined form.
-For the skin, it’s best to buy the dark green nutrient filled version.
-Some good options include Olivado Extra Virgin Avocado Oil and La Tourangelle Avocado Oil.
+For the skin, it’s best to buy the dark green nutrient-filled version.

 Some Avocado Oil Skin Care Products That May Interest You